mahdiabdollahpour/beam-search-with-rollouts/README.md

 `Toxicity: 0.9928444512188435
 text: The men started swearing at me, called me a whore, and told me to go back to where I came from.`

-However, it can be controlled using beam search wiwth rollouts
+However, it can be controlled using beam search with rollouts

 ```
 # beam search with rollouts